Frederic William Maitland: Return to Cambridge and marriage, 1884–88

 In 1884, Maitland was elected Reader in English law at Cambridge, having failed to be elected to a readership at Oxford the previous year.
 The post had been personally endowed by Sidgwick, to the tune of £300 a year for four years.
-In 1887, Maitland published, again at his own expense, an edition of Bracton's note book in three volumes, acting on a suggestion by Vinogradoff.
+In 1887, Maitland published, again at his own expense, an edition of Bracton's notebook in three volumes, acting on a suggestion by Vinogradoff.
 He also published extensively on legal history in the Law Quarterly Review, which was edited by Sidgwick.

 On 20 July 1886, Maitland married Florence Henrietta Fisher in a village church in Hampshire.
 He had met her through Stephen: her aunt was Stephen's second wife.
 Fisher was the daughter of Herbert William Fisher and the sister of H. A. L. Fisher, a future Liberal minister and Maitland's biographer.
-They had two daughters: Ermengard (named after a woman whose name appeared in Bracton's note book) in 1887 and Fredegond in 1889.
-By all account the marriage was a success, and the household a happy one.
+They had two daughters: Ermengard (named after a woman whose name appeared in Bracton's notebook) in 1887 and Fredegond in 1889.
+By all accounts the marriage was a success, and the household a happy one.